 8. The final frame was given a patina using Tim Holtz Distress Grit-Paste and Ferro-Copper Paste applied with a thin plastic spatula using a Snake Skin Stencil and further distressing with alcohol inks in browns and greens.
 Once again this technique can be used on any of the GSLC chipboard pieces.

-9. For altering the GSLC Alphabet Stencil Blanks this time I will be using Ferro Mettle Effect Colour Texture Paints.
+9. For altering the GSLC Alphabet Stencil Blanks this time I will be Infusion Coloured Stains and a spray bottle of water.

-12. Find complimentary fabric pieces for the backgrounds of you GSLC Alphabet Framed Designs.
-I used a mesh fabric for the "E", I used a floral print for the "Q", and a rich scarlet magenta for the "U".
+11. Find complimentary pieces metal for the backgrounds of you GSLC Alphabet Framed Designs.
+I used red for the "K", and a copper for the "X".

-15. Our GSLC Alphabet Stencils are complete for Letters "E","Q" and "U"
+13. Our GSLC Alphabet Stencils are complete for Letters "K" and "X" and actually for the whole collection.

 Some final thoughts.